 Chickens will eat about half a cup of chicken feed per day unless you supplement with other things mentioned above.
 To make sure you don’t waste any feed.
 You can count your chickens and divide by 2.
 This will tell you how many cups of feed you need to give per day.
 This way, you won’t waste feed by giving them too much.

 Chickens are pretty notorious for spilling and wasting their feed.
 But you can cut way down on this with a no-waste chicken feeder.
 This keeps the chickens from being able to scratch at the feed, so it doesn’t get kicked out all over the ground.
 You can purchase these online, but you can make your own if you want to save a little scratch.
 Check out these plans for a DIY no-waste chicken feeder to conserve your chicken food.

 Ferment the Feed.

 Fermenting the chicken’s feed will help it stretch further and make it more nutritious.
 The process is straightforward, too.
 Just submerge a few days’ worth of feed in water and allow it time to ferment.
 It only takes a couple of days.
-You can find out the details here.

 Do my chickens need to eat commercial chicken feed?